 \section{Abstract}

 We investigate the computation of minimum-cost spanning trees satisfying prescribed vertex degree constraints: Given a graph $G$ and a constraint function $D$, we ask for a (minimum-cost) spanning tree $T$ such that for each vertex $v$, $T$ achieves a degree specified by $D(v)$.
-Specifically, we consider three kinds of constraint functions ordered by their generality---$D$ may either assign each vertex to a list of admissible degrees, an upper bound on the degrees, or a specific degree.
-Using a combination of novel techniques and state-of-the-art machinery, we obtain an almost-complete overview of the fine-grained complexity of these problems taking into account the most classical graph parameters of the input graph $G$.
-In particular, we present SETH-tight upper and lower bounds for these problems when parameterized by the pathwidth and cutwidth, an ETH-tight algorithm parameterized by the cliquewidth, and a nearly SETH-tight algorithm parameterized by treewidth.
+Specifically, we consider three kinds of constraint functions ordered by their generality---$D$ may either assign to each vertex a list of admissible degrees, an upper bound on the degree, or a specific degree.
+Using a combination of novel techniques and state-of-the-art machinery, we obtain an almost-complete overview of the fine-grained complexity of these problems taking into account the most classical structural graph parameters of the input graph $G$.
+In particular, we present SETH-tight upper and lower bounds for these problems when parameterized by pathwidth and cutwidth, an ETH-tight algorithm parameterized by clique-width, and a nearly SETH-tight algorithm parameterized by treewidth.

 In order to obtain our upper bound for clique-width, we develop a novel technique of double representation through ``requirement shifting''.
 Using this technique, we also obtain an ETH-tight single-exponential \XP\ algorithm for the \textsc{Exact Leaf Spanning Tree} problem parameterized by clique-width, which settles the final remaining open case for clique-width from the classical Cut and Count of Cygan et al.\ [FOCS 2011, TALG 2022].
 This shows the versatility of our technique and its potential applicability to other problems as well.
 Additionally, in order to establish our lower and upper bounds we introduce a number of tools which may be of independent interest, including lazy coloring and ``asymptotic'' SETH-based reductions for structural parameters.